 Over 80 per cent of local authorities have reported that pavement parking is a widespread problem in their area.

-The findings of the most government consultation on pavement parking confirmed that vulnerable pedestrians are most at risk, and in particular: people with visual impairments; people who use mobility aids, including guide dogs, wheelchairs, and mobility scooters; young children and people with prams and pushchairs.
+The findings of the most recent government consultation on pavement parking confirmed that vulnerable pedestrians are most at risk, and in particular: people with visual impairments; people who use mobility aids, including guide dogs, wheelchairs, and mobility scooters; young children and people with prams and pushchairs.

 A review of surveys carried out by organisations representing disabled people, as well as cycling and walking provided evidence of pedestrians being injured or very nearly injured, because of vehicles parking on pavements.
 The surveys indicated that 95% of visually impaired people had had a problem with vehicles parked on pavements in the previous year.
 This figure rose to 98% of wheelchair users.
 A survey found that 32% of respondents with vision impairments were less willing to go out on their own because of pavement parking.